 Enjoy unlimited dat while traveling with a Teppy, click on the banner to find out how you can be connected to the internet constantly for just a couple bucks a day!

 Thailand stole my heart the first tme I started traveling here in 2008.
 I have since been 17 times till the day of writing and there are a lot of things I miss about Thailand when I am abroad, click on the link to check them out all 18.
 If you need any help planning your trip to Thailand, worried about the safety issues or need some island hopping Thailand tips, click on the links to read my articles.

 Considering Philippines to be your next destination?
 Smart choice!
 I compared Philippines vs Thailand in terms of traveling for you.
-For some serious wanderlust inspiration check my article El Nido Island Hopping: Things To Do In El Nido and let the stunning drone footage blow your mind.
+For some serious wanderlust inspiration check my article El Nido Island Hopping and let the stunning drone footage blow your mind.
 Thailand Island hopping itineraries are amazing but these places come just a little closer to my definition of paradise.
-Island hopping is my favorite thing to do and therefore I made this list of unique islands: the 10 Most Beautiful Tropical Islands That I Have Visited with some hidden gems.
+Island hopping is my favorite thing to do and therefore I made this list of the Most Beautiful Tropical Islands that I have visited with some hidden gems.

 For cheap domestic flights in Thailand search on Kiwi.com.